Papal profession of faith (late 7th century)

 The Liber Diurnus Romanorum Pontificum includes a formula of profession of faith that a newly elected Pope sent to the representative at Ravenna of the Emperor of Constantinople soon after the Third Council of Constantinople (680–681), which is referred to in the text as held "recently".
+The Catholic Encyclopedia asserts that "the oath (was) taken by every new pope from the eighth century to the eleventh".

 This profession of faith cannot have been presented to the Exarch of Ravenna at any time after the papacy revolted – soon after 727 (see Eutychius (exarch)) – against the Emperor.
 The Exarchate itself was finally extinguished in 752.

 The profession of faith in the Liber Diurnus Romanorum Pontificum is addressed to Saint Peter in a form somewhat reminiscent of an oath.
 However, the book nowhere calls it an oath.

 Ambiguous expressions in some anti-Catholic writings could lead incautious readers to suppose that the text in the Liber Diurnus Romanorum Pontificum was used by all newly elected Popes until the eleventh century and that it had been in use since the fifth century.

 An example is William Webster's An Ecumenical Council Officially Condemns a Pope for Heresy: